apache/spark/docs/howto/use-alternative-secrets-backend.rst

 The keys ``extra`` and ``extra_dejson`` are mutually exclusive.

-The JSON file must contain an object where the key contains the connection ID and the value contains the definitions of one or more connections.
-In this format, the connection can be defined as a URI (string) or JSON object.
+The JSON file must contain an object where the key contains the connection ID and the value contains the definition of one connection.
+The connection can be defined as a URI (string) or JSON object.
+For a guide about defining a connection as a URI, see:: :ref:`generating_connection_uri`.
+For a description of the connection object parameters see :class:`~airflow.models.connection.Connection`.
 The following is a sample JSON file.

 .. code-block:: json

     {
         "CONN_A": "mysq://host_a",
-        "CONN_B": [
-            "mysq://host_a",
-            "mysq://host_a"
-        ],
-        "CONN_C": {
+        "CONN_B": {
             "conn_type": "scheme",
             "host": "host",
             "schema": "lschema",